Reference

 The update operation allows you to modify the values of specific rows.
 It can be used to set new values for columns, generate fake data, anonymize sensitive information, or apply any transformation that can be expressed as a Jinja template.

-Each update operation must contain one of name, entity or condition which are different ways to specify what to update, as well as value, which is contains the updated value. name and entity must be strings or list of strings, while condition and value are Jinja templates.
+Each update operation must contain one of name, entity, type or condition which are different ways to specify what to update, as well as value, which is contains the updated value. name and entity must be strings or list of strings, while condition and value are Jinja templates.

 You can also optionally specify a fallback_value to be used if evaluating value throws an error.
 We recommend doing this when passing dynamic inputs to functions in value (for example, setting the Faker locale based on the contents of another column), preferably with a simple template (e.g. using static parameter values) for fallback_value to avoid further errors.
 In the event where both value and fallback_value fail to parse, the value will be set to the error message to aid with debugging.